-We all pay admission though so no one's entitled to special treatment.
-If you special treatment hire a guide for the day.
+We all pay admission though so no one’s entitled to special treatment.
+If you want special treatment, hire a guide for the day.

-I've seen children not tall enough to go for a ride and Cast Member trying to explain this the parent says, but I’m a pass holder let my child on.
+I’ve seen children not tall enough to go for a ride and Cast Member trying to explain this to the parent.
+Who says but I’m a pass holder let my child on.
 A woman got mad at a Space Mountain Cast Member when she told her that her child was not tall enough to ride.
 The woman picked up her child and ignored the Cast Member and went through the queue.
-The child at most three.
-When the mother tried to get through the second checkpoint, she's told once again your child cannot ride.
+The child was at most three.
+When she approached the second checkpoint, she was told the same.

 People spew the line I’m a pass holder as a validation to get what they want.
 If they run out of something they use the pass holder line as if that will make the item appear.

-If something like an attraction or restaurant is closing people use the pass as a bargaining chip.
-Like, they won't renew the pass or will complain if they do not get what they want.
+If an attraction or restaurant is closing people use the pass as a bargaining chip.
+Like, they won’t renew the pass or will complain if they do not get what they want.

 The ride ran out of FastPasses?
 But I am a pass holder get me one.
 I have to get off?
 Can I go around once more?
 I’m a pass holder.

 The phrase becomes a threat.
 An annual pass does not grant you exclusive rights.
 A Cast Member is not fearful of reprisals because of a complaint but a complaint from an annual pass holder.

 This has to stop.
 A Disney annual pass is not a status symbol.
-Most people do not care what kind of pass you or you paid in full.
+Most people do not care what kind of pass you or if you paid in full.
 Why does your pass matter enough to be a part of your Instagram bio?

 I do not care if I make people mad.
 Spend enough time at Disney you see behavior like this often.
 Some Disney bloggers need to stick their neck out and focus on issues no one discusses.